My Spouse Died – How Do I Sell Their Car?

 Once you have the title in your name and it is clean, you can sell the car just as you would any other used car.
 When you find a buyer, you will go through the normal process of selling and transferring the title from yourself to the buyer, and the car will be taken care of.

-As always, the most simple way to plan for the transference of assets upon your or a loved one’s death is to have a complete and clear estate plan — contact McCarthy Law or another trusted estate planning attorney to make sure your family is taken care of.
+As always, the simplest way to plan for the transfer of assets upon your or a loved one’s death is to have a complete and clear estate plan.
+Whether you’re looking to plan for the future or navigating the estate administration process, our team of trusted estate planning attorneys can help make sure your family is taken care of.